24. The Hospital

 * * *

 In 1954, a revolution came to Fairfield State Hospital.
-It started in two wards for disturbed women, after a visiting doctor from London was brought on staff: he was there to conduct a research study for a new drug, Reserpine, and his doing so would be the first time in Connecticut that the state authorized a tranquilizer to be used in the treatment of patients.
+It started in two wards for disturbed women, after a visiting doctor from London was brought on staff: he was there to conduct a research study for a new drug, Reserpine, and his doing so would be the first time that the state of Connecticut authorized a tranquilizer for use in the treatment of one of their patients.

 The doctor chose 80 chronically ill schizophrenics for the study — patients considered by the nursing staff to be difficult to manage, and who had proven unresponsive to other therapies.
 The results of the study were dramatic: the most responsive patients, 25% of them, were “very much improved” from taking the medicine; another 50% showed varying, but notable, degrees of improvement; only 25% of the patients still didn’t respond.